Cold, snow and dry heat all rob your skin of its natural moisture. There are any number of ways to keep it from drying out. Here are some of the best.

 If you haven’t been using moisturizers or one of the heavier “body butters,” it makes sense to do so now that the cold weather is here.
-Using a moisturizer is far more pleasurable than emptying a humidifier and has many of the same beneficial effects.
+Using a moisturizer is pleasurable and you will notice beneficial effects immediately.

 Make sure you use a product with a minimum of chemical additives and look for natural moisturizers like shea butter, avocado, macadamia nut and kukui oils in the product ingredient list.